opalj/JCG/jcg_testcases/src/main/resources/Java8Invokedynamics.md

 ##MR5
 [//]: # (MAIN: id.Class)
-Tests method reference dealing with primitive type parameters. from a super class.
+Tests a method reference that results in an *INOVKESTATIC* method handle where the target method has primitive formal arguments.
+The call is issued by a call on a functional interface.

 ```java
 // id/Class.java